pingcap/docs-cn/tispark/tispark-user-guide.md

     scheduler-worker-pool-size = 4
     ```

-#### Configuration of the independent deployment of the Spark cluster and TiSpark cluster
+### Configuration of independent deployment of Spark and TiSpark

 See the [Spark official website](https://spark.apache.org/docs/latest/hardware-provisioning.html) for the detail hardware recommendations.